TimTree/games-by-tim/content/pages/wheel-of-fortune-for-powerpoint-faq.md

 If you have a strong case for the Bonus Round wheel to exist, please let me know.
 I'm open to your thoughts.

-### Why are you using the old $10,000 wedge instead of the Million Dollar wedge?
+### Why are you using a $5,000 sliver instead of the Million Dollar wedge?

 Like the Bonus Round wheel, a gigantic prize unrelated to the game score does not make sense in the context of a homemade game.
-Also, not everyone uses the Bonus Round, which you need for the Million Dollar wedge to have any purpose.
+Also, not everyone uses the Bonus Round, which you need for the Million Dollar wedge to have a purpose.

-I instead use the old $10,000 wedge because that $10,000 contributes to the game score prior to the Bonus Round.
+In its place, I put a similar-looking wedge but with $5,000 instead of $1 million.
+This keeps the thrill of landing on a super narrow high-value space.

 ### Does Wheel of Fortune for PowerPoint work on Google Slides, LibreOffice, or other non-PowerPoint software?